MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 when you run `bazel run //:xcodeproj`).

-The types of things you might want to adjust on this config are non-build affecting, like adjusting build log output.
+The types of things you might want to adjust on this config are non-build affecting, like adjusting build log output or enabling buildable folder references.

 ### `rules_xcodeproj_indexbuild`